-A BPP valuation program exists in Gemini's Personal Property Appraisal (PPA) module that identifies accounts in need of review based on a variety of conditions.
+A BPP valuation program exists in the CAMA software system that identifies accounts in need of review based on a variety of conditions.
 Property owner renditions, accounts with field or other data changes, accounts with prior hearings, new accounts, and NAICS cost table changes are all considered.
 The accounts are processed by the valuation program and pass or fail preset tolerance parameters by comparing appraised values to prior year and model values.
 An appraiser reviews accounts that fail the tolerance parameters.